Melodee Buzzard’s mother arrested in connection with 9-year-old’s killing after her body is found - Local News 8

 CNN is attempting to determine whether Buzzard has an attorney.

-Investigators do not have the murder weapon and it’s unclear as to the motive of the killing as Ashlee is “uncooperative,” authorities said Tuesday.
+Investigators do not have the murder weapon and have not established a motive, adding Buzzard is “uncooperative,” authorities said Tuesday.

-CNN has reached out to the grandmother, who declined to comment because she was on her way to the news conference.

-Brown went through a timeline on Tuesday that explained what led investigators to Melodee’s body.
+Brown went through a timeline Tuesday that explained what led investigators to Melodee’s body.

 Melodee was last seen October 9